 Research, Yeah.
-We aim to understand the real reasons behind the problem. not the visible one, in-depth, we need to understand the reasons stand behind any problem we study. even if it looks very simple, may there is a great design opportunity stands behind it.
+We aim to understand the real reasons behind the problem.
+Not the visible one, in-depth, we need to understand the ideas stand behind any problem we study.
+Even if it looks straightforward, may there is a great design opportunity stands behind it.

-Through the research stage usually, we do interviews to understand & meet the end-users. yes, I mean sometimes we need to meet the end-user in person just to build this kind of human communications which will make the problem more visible and clearer than ever at some point. that also will help us to choose the right solution at the ideation stage next.
+Through the research stage, usually, we do interviews to understand & meet the end-users.
+Yes, I mean sometimes we need to meet the end-user in-person to build this kind of human communications which will make the problem more visible and brighter than ever at some point.
+That also will help us to choose the right solution at the ideation stage next.

-There are many different methods which you can use in the research phase. depend on the nature of the project, you are able to choose the right methods to use. since there is nothing ultimately right or wrong.
+There are many different methods which you can use in the research phase.
+Depend on the nature of the project.
+You can choose the right techniques (method) to use.
+Since there is nothing ultimately right or wrong.